midigurdy/mg-docs/source/Software_Upgrade.rst

 Upgrading via USB stick
 -----------------------

-In order to upgrade the MidiGurdy software, you will need a USB stick with sufficient space for the upgrade file.
+In order to upgrade the MidiGurdy software, you will need a FAT/FAT32 formatted USB stick with sufficient space for the upgrade file.
 Download the new software release from the MidiGurdy website to your computer and store it on the USB stick.
 Make sure you store it with the exact filename, i.e. the version 1.2.3 will be called “midigurdy-1.2.3.swu”

 Eject the USB stick from your computer and attach it to the MidiGurdy via the USB-A host port.
 After a few seconds the MidiGurdy will inform you that it has